The History, Origin & Meaning of Dreamcatchers, Macramé, and the Art of Knot Tying

 Macramé fell by the wayside in the 20th century until the 70's when it made a huge comeback as the favored fabric.
 Plant hangers, wall hangings, belts, hats, vests, furniture, even bikinis burst into society.
 But by the 80's, Macramé made another exit.

-As with the original versions, I feel like it's important to use the most neutral and natural materials in each of my products.
-99 percent of the materials used at Catcher + Cord comes from the earth.
+As with the original versions, I feel like it's important to use the most neutral and natural materials in each of these pieces.
+Most of the materials used at Catcher + Cord comes from the earth.